Important Announcement: Ground Control has Joined CLS Group. Read More

 Simple Command and Control with RockBLOCK 9603

-Command and control of UAVs requires stable, low-latency communication channels.
+Command and control of UAVs requires stable, low latency communication channels.

 RockBLOCK 9603 is especially suited to applications where space is at a premium.
 It’s designed to make adding Iridium Short Burst Data (SBD) satellite connectivity super easy.

-Piloting Beyond Visual Line of Sight (BVLOS) with RockREMOTE Mini OEM
+Piloting BVLOS with RockREMOTE Mini OEM

-One of the most significant challenges in drone warfare is piloting UAVs beyond visual line of sight (BVLOS) – a necessity for long-range missions or operations in hostile areas.
+One of the most significant challenges in drone warfare is piloting UAVs beyond visual line of sight (BVLOS) – a necessity for long range missions or operations in hostile areas.

 Solutions like the RockREMOTE Mini OEM provide satellite-based connectivity designed for such operations involving on the move assets.